jancarloviray/blog/_posts/2017-01-20-harden-and-secure-your-linux-server-ubuntu.md

 Do not share the private key!
 Now, copy the public key to your new server.

-`ssh-copy-id jancarloviray@your_server_ip`
+`ssh-copy-id -i ~/.ssh/id_rsa.pub jancarloviray@your_server_ip`

 If you have a mac and you don't have that command installed, run `brew install ssh-copy-id`.
 If that doesn't work, then you have to do things manually.
 It's a little bit more work, but you'll be grateful for it.
-Let's manually install the key:
+Let's manually install the key (not recommended!):

 ```shell
 # in your local computer, print the contents of your public key